nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 #### Reference Base Evaluation

-Transrate uses a reciprical blast approach for reference based assembly evaluation.
-A sequence is classified as the reference for a contig if the reference sequence and contig are the top BLAST hits when comparing the reference sequence against all contigs and comparing the contig againts all reference sequences.
-The reciprical BLAST method is described in Aubry et al. (2014).
+Transrate uses a reciprocal blast approach for reference based assembly evaluation.
+A sequence is classified as the reference for a contig if the reference sequence and contig are the top BLAST hits when comparing the reference sequence against all contigs and comparing the contig against all reference sequences.
+The reciprocal BLAST method is described in Aubry et al. (2014).

 *Command Line*